 }

-We use if let to check whether run returns an Err value, rather than unwrap_or_else, and call process::exit(1) if it does. run doesn’t return a value that we want to unwrap like Config::new returns the Config instance.
-Because run returns a () in the success case, we only care about detecting an error, so we don’t need unwrap_or_else to return the unwrapped value as it would only be ().
+We use if let rather than unwrap_or_else to check whether run returns an Err value and call process::exit(1) if it does.
+The run function doesn’t return a value that we want to unwrap in the same way that Config::new returns the Config instance.
+Because run returns a () in the success case, we only care about detecting an error, so we don’t need unwrap_or_else to return the unwrapped value because it would only be ().

-The bodies of the if let and the unwrap_or_else functions are the same in both cases though: we print out the error and exit.
+The bodies of the if let and the unwrap_or_else functions are the same in both cases: we print the error and exit.

 Splitting Code into a Library Crate

-This is looking pretty good so far!
-Now we’re going to split the src/main.rs file up and put some code into src/lib.rs so that we can test it and have a src/main.rs file with fewer responsibilities.
+Our minigrep project is looking good so far!
+Now we’ll split the src/main.rs file and put some code into the src/lib.rs file so we can test it and have a src/main.rs file with fewer responsibilities.

-Let’s move everything that isn’t the main function from src/main.rs to a new file, src/lib.rs:
+Let’s move all the code that isn’t the main function from src/main.rs to src/lib.rs:

 The run function definition